NBA Rumors: Chicago Bulls Curious About A Jabari Parker Homecoming, According To ‘Sporting News’

 The Eastern Conference is weaker today than it was yesterday.
 The Boston Celtics and Philadelphia Sixers are the clear front-runners in the conference, with the Toronto Raptors not far behind.
 The Chicago Bulls can sneak into that group with a young team.

 If the Chicago Bulls were to add Jabari Parker and keep Zach LaVine, their starting lineup would be rounded out by Kris Dunn, Lauri Markkanen, and Robin Lopez.
 The Bulls’ reserves would be Bobby Portis, Wendell Carter, Chandler Hutchison, and Denzel Valentine.
-That is a solid young group going forward which would become difficult to beat for years to come.
+That proposed Bulls’ team would be a solid young group going forward which would become difficult to beat for years to come.

 However, the rest of NBA free agency must be sorted out first.